Follow TV Tropes

 Western Animation

-• In The Adventures of Jimmy Neutron, Boy Genius, Jimmy's normally ditzy friend Sheen gets his intelligence increased with Jimmy's Phlebotinum and gains telekinesis.
+• The Adventures of Jimmy Neutron, Boy Genius: In "Sheen's Brain", Jimmy's normally ditzy friend Sheen gets his intelligence increased with Jimmy's Brain Gain helmet and gains telekinesis.

-• In Big Guy and Rusty the Boy Robot, there was Dr. Neugog, who got mutated into a borderline Eldritch Abomination when a spider got between him and an invention of his that would have allowed him to read minds.
-After being mutated, he had the power to suck people's brains out, and add them to his own.
-The more brains he had sucked, the greater his intelligence became, and he eventually developed psychic powers.
-Later, Dr. Donovan's nephew Pierre had the same thing happen, but without the Body Horror, and it was later reversed.
+• In Big Guy and Rusty the Boy Robot, Dr. Neugog is mutated into a borderline Eldritch Abomination when a spider gets between him and an invention of his that would have allowed him to read minds.
+After being mutated, he has the power to suck people's brains out and add them to his own.
+The more brains he sucks, the greater his intelligence becomes, and he eventually develops psychic powers.
+Later, Dr. Donovan's nephew Pierre has the same thing happen, but without the Body Horror, and it is later reversed.

 • When Mandark first appeared in Dexter's Laboratory he was shown to be telepathic, to underline the fact he was smarter than Dexter (that's before Villain Decay settled in, of course).
 This is used to an eerie effect when, in his first spoken line, he answers the question the teacher was going to ask next.